danieltan1517/teh_tarik/phase3/README.md

 You may optionally catch other possible semantic errors in addition to the ones list here (e.g. calling a function with the wrong number of parameters), but **that is optional** and not required.

+To catch semantic errors, you will need to create a data structure called a symbol table.
+A symbol table is a data structure **you create** that keeps track of each identifier along with some identifier data associated with it.
+Any data structure or combination of data structures may be used as a symbol table (e.g. arrays, linked lists, trees, hash tables).
+The most basic data structure you may create for this project is an array, then using linear search on an array to catch semantic errors.

+### Rubric

+Phase 3 will be graded out of a total of 100 points.
+Partial credit will be given if a test case is partially correct.
+Partial credit will be given if a test case is partially correct.
+Code correctness will be tested using the “cargo run” and/or “cargo test” command.

+Demo/Group Participation/Code compiles 10 points

+Each of the following test cases are worth 20 points each:
+* add.tt
+* math.tt
+* array.tt
+* function.tt

+Error handling 10 points

+All projects can be turned in up to 1 week late.
+Each day the project is late, 3% will be deducted per day for up to 21%.
+After a week, projects will not be accepted.